banzaicloud/koperator-docs/docs/test.md

 ## Create Topic

-Topic creation by default is enabled in Kafka, but if it is configured otherwise, you'll need to create a topic first.
+Topic creation by default is enabled in Apache Kafka, but if it is configured otherwise, you'll need to create a topic first.

 - You can use the `KafkaTopic` CRD to create a topic called **my-topic** like this: